Service Delivery Policy

 Service Exit and Re-entry

-Where a participant chooses to exit the service, they are treated fairly and respectfully, without discrimination.
+Where a client chooses to exit the service, they are treated fairly and respectfully, without discrimination.

-• Participants and/or their representatives are fully informed, involved and supported in making the decision to exit the service, and consulted with at all stages of the process to ensure an individualised transition.
+• Clients and/or their representatives are fully informed, involved and supported in making the decision to exit the service, and consulted with at all stages of the process to ensure an individualised transition.

-• The participant may choose to re-enter the service at any time through completing a new Referral Form as part of the Organisation’s Intake process.
-We will consider and accept the Referral based on the ability to meet the service needs of the participant, which includes but is not limited to the type of services/support requested and current capacity of St Giles.
+• Clients may choose to re-enter the service at any time through completing a new Referral Form as part of the Organisation’s Intake process.
+We will consider and accept the referral based on the ability to meet the service needs of the client, which includes but is not limited to the type of services/support requested and current capacity of St Giles.

 • We do not discriminate on the basis of gender, sexuality, ethnic origin, religion, political beliefs, disability or age.